ADAPunkz/site/README.md

 Rules:

 - Keep it focused.
-Linting and formatting configurations are included.
+A linting configuration is included and will run on pre-commit.
 - Keep it light.
 Try to avoid adding external dependencies unless you really need to.
 - Keep it generic.
 We, or others, may end up using this code for other NFTs.

+git:
+- All contributions should be branched from current `master`
+- Branch name should follow the format `feat/featurename` for features, `fix/fixname` for fixes, and `chore/chorename` for chores

 Reading: